 If the concept of non-alcoholic beer sounds interesting to you, perhaps you’d like to give it a try.
 However, do remember how important your recovery is, and how far you have come.
 If you feel that indulging in even non-alcoholic beer might be risky or detrimental to your sobriety, then you should pass.
 There are plenty of beverages out there to quench your thirst, and as you know, beer is truly not necessary at all.
 But for those who can partake, this is an interesting trend, and it will be interesting to watch it grow and advance in the near and distant future.

-At Clear Sky Recovery, we are here to help you get started on your own path to recovery.
-Our ibogaine detox treatment is innovative and effective, and our staff is standing by to answer any questions you may have about our staff, our facility, or the process.
+At our ibogaine detox treatment in Mexico, we are here to help you get started on your own path to recovery.
+The ibogaine detox treatment is innovative and effective, and our staff is standing by to answer any questions you may have about our staff, our facility, or the process.
 Please give us a call today!